 Until 31 December 2024, if you are eligible, you can apply for admission as a Scottish solicitor without having to sit an exam.
 You will be eligible to apply if you are a Swiss lawyer registered with us as a European lawyer at the time of your application and you meet the criteria set out in regulation 29 of the European Communities (Lawyer’s Practice) (Scotland) Regulations 2000.

 'Effectively and regularly' is defined in regulation 33 of those regulations and means without any interruption other than that resulting from the events of everyday life.If you are a

 For these purposes, a "Swiss lawyer" is defined as a national of the UK or a Swiss national who, before 30 December 2020, held the professional title of Avocat, Advokat, Rechtsanwalt, Anwalt, Fürsprecher, Fürsprech or Avvocato, or had, at that date, commenced training towards the professional qualifications required to obtain such a professional title and completes that training by 1 January 2025.

-Please contact the Registrars team with any enquiries.
+Please contact the Member Registration Team with any enquiries.